daniele77/daniele77.github.io/_drafts/swap-pattern.md

 TODO: CONTROLLARE

-* PATTERNNAME (TODO) decouples the producer from the readers: the producer can go on with the update of the data (slow) and each reader gets each time the most updated version.
+* Flip Model decouples the producer from the readers: the producer can go on with the update of the data (slow) and each reader gets each time the most updated version.
 * Synchronization.
 Producer and readers can run in different threads.
-* PATTERNNAME (TODO) grants the coherence of all the data structures that are read in a given instant from a reader, without locks taken for long times.
+* Flip Model grants the coherence of all the data structures that are read in a given instant from a reader, without locks taken for long times.
 * Memory consumption to the bare minimum to grant that every reader has a coherent access to the most recent snapshot.